 The SVC project manager:

-The Agency must specifically identify the tasks for which the SVC project manager is responsible in the agreement between Treasury and the Agency.
+The federal entity must specifically identify the tasks for which the SVC project manager is responsible in the agreement between Treasury and the federal entity.

 9035.20—SVC Accountable Officers

-Before implementing an SVC program, the Agency must designate one or more accountable officers.
+Before implementing an SVC program, the federal entity must designate one or more accountable officers.

 The SVC accountable officers must manage the SVC program and the activities described in this chapter in accordance with the: